Checkout opportunities to get involved!

 🏆 RVA Mic Share Top 34 Black Women Trailblazers

-Chlo’e holds a Master of Public Policy in Leadership from Liberty University and a B.A. in English with a Social Justice minor from Hollins University.
-She is an alum of the University of Richmond Bonner Center for Civic Engagement, the Virginia Progressive Leadership Project, and UVA’s Sorensen Institute for Political Emerging Leaders.
+Chlo’e fuses intellect and heart to lead boldly, holding a Master of Public Policy in Leadership from Liberty University and a B.A. in English with a Social Justice minor from Hollins University.
+She is also an alumna of elite civic leadership programs including the University of Richmond Bonner Center, the Virginia Progressive Leadership Project, and UVA’s Sorensen Institute for Political Emerging Leaders.

 Connect with Chlo'e